-- 1. be a United States citizen or permanent resident alien; and - 2. be accepted for admission to an approved degree-seeking program; and - 3. be making progress toward the completion of a course of study according to Andrew College's Satisfactory Academic Progress Policy; and - 4. not be in default on a Perkins Loan (formerly National Direct Student Loan), Stafford Loan (formerly Guaranteed Student Loan), Parent Loan, or Supplemental Loan received for

-Statford Loan (formerly Guaranteed Student Loan), Parent Loan, or Supplemental Loan received for attendance at any institution; and

-- 5. not owe a refund on a Pell Grant, Supplemental Educational Opportunity Grant, or Student Incentive Grant received for attendance at any institution; and - 6. certify that he/she is registered with the Selective Service or that he/she is not required to register; and - 7. demonstrate financial need according to specific program regulations; and - 8. be enrolled at least one-half time.
+- 1. be a United States citizen or permanent resident alien; and - 2. be accepted for admission to an approved degree-seeking program; and - 3. be making progress toward the completion of a course of study according to Andrew College's Satisfactory Academic Progress Policy; and - 4. not be in default on a Perkins Loan (formerly National Direct Student Loan), - Stafford Loan (formerly Guaranteed Student Loan), Parent Loan, or Supplemental Loan received for attendance at any institution; and - 5. not owe a refund on a Pell Grant, Supplemental Educational Opportunity Grant, or Student Incentive Grant received for attendance at any institution; and - 6. certify that he/she is registered with the Selective Service or that he/she is not required to register; and - 7. demonstrate financial need according to specific program regulations; and - 8. be enrolled at least one-half time.
 Some student aid programs require full time enrollment. - 9.
 For renewal of scholarships, GPA calculations will include all attempts in a course.